 Power BI is a reporting and business intelligence tool replacing Hyperion.

 Sign in to Power BI using the link below with your Middlebury email address and password.
 You can also use the shortcut go/powerbi

 Frequently Asked Questions

 Power BI does not have a recommended browser.
 However, if you’re running into an issue where a report doesn’t seem to be displaying correctly or you don’t see all of your report filters, trying a different browser may help.

 When you sign in, Power BI automatically displays your favorites and most frequently used reports, then your most recently used reports.
 If you don’t see your report there, select “See all” under Shared with me.
 This will open a list of all of the reports you have access to.

 Once you’re in Shared with me, you can change how reports are sorted in the top right.
 Date (Newest) is the default view, but you can also select Name (A-Z) for an alphabetical sort.

 If there’s a particular report you use frequently, you can favorite it within Power BI so it’s listed on your homepage under “Favorites and Frequents.”
-To do this, open the report, select the star icon near the top left.
+To do this, open the report and select the star icon near the top left.